Grab reader's attention. Q: How?

 Here's some more advice.

-You may have read an earlier article I wrote about the time I introduced a new beginning to a novel after I had finished it.
+You may have read my earlier article about the time I introduced a new beginning to a novel after I 'd finished it.
 (Or thought I had.)
-Yes, it was a whole new chapter but, of course, this also meant a new 'first paragraph'.
+Yes, a whole new chapter but, of course, this also meant a new 'first paragraph'.
+It's totally allowed!

 Make it the last thing you do before sending off your MS to an agent, for self-publishing, or to a magazine editor or entering a competition if it's a short story.